U.S. Adds 213,000 Jobs In June, But Unemployment Rate Inches Up

 At the same time, unemployment inched up to 4 percent (an increase of 499,000) in June, registering a rise over the previous 18-year low of 3.8 percent.
 The driving force behind the surge, however, is frictional unemployment, characterized by workers’ confidence to switch jobs in today’s economic climate.

-According to Gallup, some 65 percent of American believe now is a good time to find a “quality job.”
+According to Gallup, some 65 percent of Americans believe now is a good time to find a “quality job.”
 Yet, some companies have already signaled that they would halt their recruitment until a more predictable global trade order emerges.

 Economists, however, expect that job gains will continue during the second half of the year, while inflation will remain relatively low due to the largely stagnant wage growth.

-With such an outlook, the Federal Reserve would mostly likely shy away from any abrupt funds rate increase, which would benefit markets that rise when bond rates are low.
+With such an outlook, the Federal Reserve would most likely shy away from any abrupt funds rate increase, which would benefit markets that rise when bond rates are low.